 3. New Job

-While there is comfort in living in the same location for 10, 20, or 30 years, there can also be a sense of boredom that emerges.
-A survey found that 41% of people felt bored with their surroundings about a year after moving in.
-It also didn’t help that homeowners spent much of the past two years sequestered in their homes.
+While there is comfort in living in the same place for 10, 20, or 30 years, it can cause a sense of boredom.
+According to The London Economic survey, 41% of respondents became bored with their surroundings around a year after moving in.
+Renovations and remodeling a home are two ways to avoid boredom.

-Very often, when individuals retire, or their children move out of the house, they prefer to downsize to save money or move to a location that is more appealing to their new lifestyles.
-This could mean moving into an apartment or condo that doesn’t have as much upkeep or taxes, a 55-plus community, a senior living facility, or even a new location that is better for hobbies and culture.
-Either way, if you’ve felt like you’ve emotionally outgrown your home, it may be time to sell and move on.
+As people retire or their children leave the house, they frequently want to downsize to save money or relocate to a more suitable place for their new lifestyles.
+This could imply relocating to a lower-maintenance or lower-tax apartment or condo, a 55-plus community, a senior living facility, or even a new area better suited for activities and culture.
+If you feel emotionally outgrown in your home, it may be time to sell and move on.

-To see the best time to sell your home, update yourself with the 20 Most Crucial Real Estate Statistics for a better housing market outlook.
+To learn more about the best time to sell a home, read our article about 20 Crucial Real Estate Statistics for a better housing market.

-The best and worst time to sell a home depends on seasonal trends that could affect the home sale price.
-The best months to sell are during the spring season, which starts in March and runs until August.
-Because the demand is higher than the supply, home prices tend to go up and houses sell faster.
-Meanwhile, the worst time to sell your home is during the winter season, when potential buyers are busy with their holiday plans.
-These months yield lower sales proceeds and longer days on market for sellers.
+The best and worst time to sell a house depends on seasonal trends that could affect the home sale price.
+The best months to sell a house are during the spring season, from April to October.
+Because the demand outweighs supply, housing prices increase, and homes sell faster.
+Meanwhile, the worst months to sell a house are November through March or during the winter, when potential buyers are preoccupied with holiday plans.
+Sellers should expect lower sales prices and more days on the market during these months.